ucsb-csw8/s23/about.md

 * 04-15:
     - The Syllabus was updated to drop more of the participation scores and lower the number of iClicker questions that would count the scores for credit.
     - Added a resource for the "Short Term Loaner Laptop Devices"
+* 05-12:
+    - made the lab breakdown more explicit about the submissions on zyBooks (20% of the grade) and Gradescope (5% of the grade)
+    - added a clarification that there is no partial credit / late work for quizzes or Gradescope submissions